hashicorp/nomad/e2e/consulacls/README.md

 The `consul-acls-manage.sh` script can be used to manipulate the Consul cluster to activate or de-activate Consul ACLs.
 There are 3 targets into the script, only 2 of which should be used from e2e framework tests.
+The script should be run from the e2e directory (i.e. the directory from wich the e2e framework also runs).

 ### bootstrap